catherink/sonarqube-n-db-with-terraform/README.md

 Make sure your machine is not 1Gb RAM (should be at least 4Gb; they say 8Gb is even better, because Sonarqube chart memory limit shouldn't be under 4Gb).

 When everything is ready run justrunthis.sh script (run "chmod 755" for the script before, for the previous one also, if you decide to risk).
+If you won't run risky.sh, read comments in justrunthis.sh carefully before running it.